alliedvision/VmbPy/README.md

         python -m pip install .

-Installation with optional Numpy and OpenCV export
+Installation with optional NumPy and OpenCV export
 ---------------
 Execute the following command: